curi/fi/docs/_posts/2020-09-18-helping-the-best-people-or-helping-the-masses-one-meaning-for-fi.md

 Why did DD help Elliot?
 Why did DD mentor him?
 It wasn't because ET was better than DD -- that happened later.
 There must have been some other reason, perhaps that ET was "the best", whatever that means in this case.
 I think that sounds reasonable so far.

+(Not finished, but less confident about where to go from here)

 ## Podcast & Transcript

 Published on curi.us on 2017-10-06